VeraSafe Services Privacy Notice

 • our web-based learning management system; and

-2. What Is Not Covered in this Policy?
+2. What Is Not Covered by This Notice?

-This Policy does not apply to Personal Data we collect about team members and applicants during employment or the application process, respectively, as described by our HR Privacy Policy.
+This Notice does not apply to our collection of Personal Data related to VeraSafe team members or recruitment candidates, as described in our HR Privacy Notice.

-This Policy does not apply to Personal Data we collect about visitors to our websites, or in the context of our sales and marketing initiatives, as described by our Sales, Marketing, & Outreach Privacy Policy.
+This Notice does not apply to our collection of Personal Data about visitors to our websites, or in the context of our sales and marketing initiatives, as described in our Sales, Marketing, Outreach, and Website Privacy Notice.

 • VeraSafe Czech Republic s.r.o.;